stephenCarmody/stephenCarmody.github.io/_posts/2025-03-16-vector-databases.md

 ## What are embeddings?

-At their core, embeddings are dense vectors of floating-point numbers—dense meaning they typically don't have empty or zero values.
+At their core, embeddings are dense vectors of floating-point numbers, dense meaning they typically don't have empty or zero values.
 But why are these numbers so powerful?
 Because they're more than just numbers; they're compact, numerical representations of complex things like words, ideas, images, or sounds.
 They distill rich, meaningful information into a format that computers can work with efficiently, capturing the essence of our world in numbers.

 <br>